8 Best Ways To Earn Interest for Your Business

 Interest-bearing accounts help your business make passive income off of financial reserves.
-Although they offer lower yields than investments, they are far more reliable and come with no risk of loss.
+Though they offer lower yields than investments, they are far more reliable and come with no risk of loss.
 If you have reserve funds in a bank, then these accounts can enable your money to grow and help you meet your savings goals.
-The list below outlines the eight best ways to earn interest for your business.

-1. Open an Interest-Bearing Business Checking Account
+1. Open an Interest-bearing Business Checking Account

 Today’s best small business checking accounts offer the option to earn interest on your account balance.
 With traditional brick-and-mortar banks, these interest-earning accounts are usually not the lowest-tier account.
 Interest-earning accounts from traditional banks typically charge monthly account maintenance fees, although most can be waived by meeting specific activity requirements.